S-Gilk/ctrlX_open_ldap/README.md

 - Groupmembers attribute = member

 # RBAC Structure
-There are 3 groups with a single user in each group. grp_engineer, grp_maintenance, grp_operator
+There are 3 groups with a single user in each group.
+- grp_engineer
+- grp_maintenance
+- grp_operator

 # User Credentials
 - engineer:engineer